Insider Profitability and Public Information: Evidence From the XBRL Mandate

 Date Written: September 17, 2019

-Using XBRL as a quasi-natural experiment, we examine the extent to which insiders profit from publicly available information.
-We find that the XBRL adoption attenuates insider sale profits and has no effect on insider purchases.
-Further analyses reveal three channels through which the adoption of XBRL attenuates insider profits: faster information incorporation, less reporting opacity, and more financial disclosure.
-Our results are robust to a battery of additional tests including different insider types, varied investment horizons, the regression discontinuity design, the matched sample difference-in-difference, and the placebo tests.
+Using XBRL as a quasi-natural experiment, we examine whether the mandated improvement on financial information presentation attenuates the profitability of insiders’ trades.
+We provide unique insights on how insiders profit from publicly available information.
+We find that XBRL adoption attenuates insider sale profits and has no effect on insider purchases.
+Further analyses reveal three channels through which the insiders extract informational advantage from publicly available information: the quantity, quality, and presentation of information.
+XRBL successfully disrupts these channels.
+Our results survive robustness tests including a regression discontinuity design, a matched sample difference-in-difference method, and placebo tests.

 Keywords: XBRL, insider trading, information processing costs, public information